crazywhalecc/m/README.md

 Then, you can use the `m` command followed by the filename to move the file from your default download directory to your current working directory.

-Download and extract the appropriate binary for your system:
+Download and extract the appropriate static binary for your system:

 ```bash
 # Linux x86_64